Grangefertagh: Location

 Grangefertagh is located about 3.3 km north of Johnstown, County Kilkenny, near a crossing-point on the River Goul.

 History

 Grangefertagh was founded in the sixth century AD by Saint Ciarán of Saigir, and known as Fearta-Cáerach ("Sheep's Tomb").
 In 861 Cerball mac Dúnlainge killed a host of Vikings at Fertagh, taking forty heads.
 A round tower was later built.
 In 1156 the high king Muirchertach Mac Lochlainn burned the tower with the lector inside.

 The monastery was reopened by the de Blancheville family for the Canons Regular of St Augustine in the early 13th century.
 In 1421 it was so destroyed and desolated that its religious could not 'remain therein, but must wander about and beg their daily bread' but in 1455 it was rebuilt by Thady Megirid/Magriyd, a canon of Inchmacnerin.
-The monastery was dissolved in 1541 but the church of was in use until 1780 and now forms part of a Gaelic handball alley.
+The monastery was dissolved in 1541 but the church was in use until 1780 and now forms part of a Gaelic handball alley.